-WASHINGTON, D.C., September 13, 2011 -A new report by the Georgetown University Center on Education and the Workforce confirms that the Midwest was the hardest hit region during the recession, primarily due to the region's industrial composition.
+WASHINGTON, D.C., September 13, 2011 -A new report by the Georgetown University Center on Education and the Workforce confirms that the Midwest was hardest hit region during the recession, primarily due to the region's industrial composition.
 Since the recession begun in 2007, the Midwest has lost 610,000 jobs in manufacturing-nearly a third (31 percent) of all manufacturing jobs lost during the recession nationally.
-In spite of these job losses 2 million job openings will be available in manufacturing nationally through 2018, mostly due to baby boomer retirement.
+In spite of these job losses, manufacturing will still add roughly 2 million job openings nationally through 2018, mostly due to baby boomer retirement.